Policy or Procedure: Policies - UW Graduate School Skip to content

 The academic unit is responsible for assessing whether a faculty member meets the following required qualifications for doctoral endorsement based on the faculty member’s academic background and the nature of scholarship and research in that unit.

-• Recent evidence of the ability to (or, for an initial appointment, qualification to) chair a doctoral supervisory committee, including supervising doctoral research and overseeing the doctoral dissertation or final project/capstone.
+• Recent evidence of the ability to (or, for an initial appointment, qualification to) chair a doctoral supervisory committee, including supervising doctoral research and scholarship and overseeing the doctoral dissertation or final project/capstone.

 • The ability to serve as the Graduate School Representative (GSR) for doctoral supervisory committees.